MJHendricks/SQLDataCleaning/README.md

 The final query, resulting in a clean and well formatted dataset has been exported into a csv file, Nashville Housing Data Cleaned.csv.

 ## Acknowledgements
-Thank you to Alex Freberg ([AlexTheAnalyst](https://github.com/AlexTheAnalyst)) for the original dataset.
+Thanks to Alex Freberg ([AlexTheAnalyst](https://github.com/AlexTheAnalyst)) for the original dataset.